-Albert Einstein Biography
+Early life Albert Einstein

-Einstein is one of the undisputed genius' of the twentieth century, but, his early academic reports suggested anything but a glittering career in academia.
-His early teachers found him dim and slow to learn.
-Part of the problem was that Albert expressed no interest in learning languages and learning by rote that was popular at the time.
+Einstein was born 14 March 1879, in Ulm the German Empire.
+His parents were working-class (salesman/engineer) and non-observant Jews.
+Aged 15, the family moved to Milan, Italy, where his father hoped Albert would become a mechanical engineer.
+However, despite Einstein’s intellect and thirst for knowledge, his early academic reports suggested anything but a glittering career in academia.
+His teachers found him dim and slow to learn.
+Part of the problem was that Albert expressed no interest in learning languages and the learning by rote that was popular at the time.

-School failed me, and I failed the school.
+“School failed me, and I failed the school.
 It bored me.
 The teachers behaved like Feldwebel (sergeants).
-I wanted to learn what I wanted to know, but they wanted me to learn for the exam.
+I wanted to learn what I wanted to know, but they wanted me to learn for the exam.”
 Einstein and the Poet (1983)

-He applied for admission to the Federal institute of Technology in Zurich.
+He applied for admission to the Federal Institute of Technology in Zurich.
 His first attempt was a failure because he failed exams in botany, zoology and languages.
 However, he passed the next year and in 1900 became a Swiss citizen.

 Albert Einstein’s Scientific Contributions